Have you been thinking about taking a long-distance trip on Amtrak?

 As with the train crew in general, your best mindset approach is to empathize with the dining car crew.
 Because Amtrak has struggled with funding for years (some politicians would apparently like to eliminate it entirely), the dining car crew, in particular, has found itself trying to do more and more with less and less.

 I've found that 99.9% of the time, every member of Amtrak's diner crew tries hard to please.
 Sometimes that's difficult, especially if an unexpected number of customers flood into the diner, if there's some kind of equipment failure, or if they run out of some food items (as sometimes happens).
-Service may get sluggish, but just about never because your dining car attendant is neglecting his or her job.
+Service may get sluggish, but just about never because your dining car attendant is neglecting their job.

 Take things in stride.
 Share experiences with the other passengers seated at your table.
 Enjoy the food at a leisurely pace, and enjoy the passing scenery.
 You'll almost surely have a dining car meal that will add to a memorable overall experience.
 And be sure to leave a tip.